-If you've already checked out our guide to Perkins loans and want to get one for yourself, you've come to the right place.
-Read on for easy to follow instructions on exactly how to apply for a federal Perkins loan.
+If you want to get a Perkins loan for yourself, you've come to the right place.
+Read on for easy-to-follow instructions on exactly how to apply for a federal Perkins loan.

 The Basics of Applying for Perkins Loans

-- Borrowers are given a 9 month grace period, whereas other federal loans come with a 6 month grace period.
+- Borrowers are given a nine-month grace period, whereas other federal loans come with a six-month grace period

-- Competitive interest rates; Perkins loan interest rates = 5%, whereas many private student loans can come with interest rates that are twice as high.
+- It offers a competitive interest rate of 5%, whereas many private student loans can come with interest rates that are twice as high

-Step 1: Check Whether Your School Participates in the Perkins Loan Program
+Step 1: Confirm That Your School Participates in the Perkins Loan Program

-Although Perkins Loans are government-backed, your school would technically be your Perkins Loan lender.
-Fewer schools participate in the Perkins Loan program than in some other federal loan programs.
+Although Perkins loans are government-backed, your school would technically be your Perkins loan lender.
+Fewer schools participate in the Perkins loan program than in other federal loan programs.

-You can check with your school’s financial aid office to figure out whether they offer Perkins loans.
-You can also ask what their financial eligibility requirements are.
-This might give you a better idea of your chances before you submit your FAFSA.
+You can check with your school's financial aid office to figure out whether they offer Perkins loans.
+You can also ask what their financial eligibility requirements are for the loan.
+This might give you a better idea of your chances of getting one before you submit your FAFSA.

 Step 2: Check Your Timeline for Submitting the FAFSA

 There are a few different deadlines you should be aware of: federal and state.
-The only deadline that matters specifically for the Perkins Loan specifically is the federal one, although if you’re submitting the FAFSA at this deadline, there may not be any Perkins funding left for you.
+The only deadline that matters specifically for the Perkins loan is the federal one, although if you're submitting the FAFSA at this deadline, there might not be any Perkins funding left for you.

-The deadline for federal funding for the 2015-2016 school year is June 30, 2016.
-You may be able to get federal aid even after you’ve finished your year at school (if you’re a current college student), so it could be worth your while to apply later on even if you’re too late to get the Perkins.
-Different states (if you also want to be considered for state funding) have different deadlines for applying for student aid: check the deadline for your state here.
+You might be able to get federal aid even after you've finished a year at school (if you're a current college student), so it could be worth your while to apply later on even if you're too late to get the Perkins.
+Different states (if you also want to be considered for state funding) have different deadlines for applying for student aid.
+You can check the deadline for your state here.